Sustainable Resource Development and Access – One Community Weekly Progress Update #646

 Nupur, Duplicable City Center, Sustainable Resource Development and Access, One Community Weekly Progress Update #646, Row 2 CAD model update, dimensional change implementation, finalized component spreadsheet, hub connector design update, revised specifications CAD, cleaned engineering documentation, part relationship documentation, organized structural data, City Center Row 2 design, CAD accuracy improvements

 Sandesh Kumawat (Mechanical Engineer) continued working on the City Center Natural Pool and Eco-spa Designs.
 He relocated the latching mechanism from its original central position to the sides, addressing last week’s feedback and improving access while reducing interference with the folding action.
 He also identified that routing ropes around the shaft could lead to operational challenges and selected a winch to facilitate smooth rope management and prevent tangling.
-Additionally, he prepared a detailed project timeline outlining key milestones and deliverables, which he plans to publish next week.
+Additionally, Sandesh prepared a detailed project timeline outlining key milestones and deliverables.
 Discover sustainable resource development and access through One Community’s open-source Duplicable City Center.
 View the images below.

 Sandesh, Duplicable City Center, Sustainable Resource Development and Access, One Community Weekly Progress Update #646, latching mechanism redesign, improved folding access, rope routing optimization, winch selection folding system, shaft rope interference fix, operational rope management, tangling prevention design, folding mechanism update, project milestone timeline, mechanical design improvement

-Vineela Reddy Pippera Badguna (Mechanical Engineer) conducted in-depth research on greywater reuse systems for the Duplicable City Center as part of ongoing efforts to make a difference in the world.
-She reviewed the City Center Eco-Laundry and Most Sustainable Faucets and Faucet Accessories web pages to gather information on water usage related to laundry and faucet fixtures and began updating the relevant calculations in the spreadsheet.
-She also reviewed the Communal Eco-Shower Design and Water-Saving Shower Heads web pages to understand methods for reducing shower water usage and updated the spreadsheet accordingly.
-She located and downloaded high-resolution images of the most recent City Center floor plans for website use.
-She identified and recorded the number of lavatory sinks and showers available in the City Center in the Excel sheet.
-She completed the greywater pipe routing design for the City Center and submitted it for feedback.
-She worked on the design for collecting greywater from the building’s drainage system and routing it to a greywater pond using a treatment line that includes a grease interceptor, ozone filtration, and UV sterilization.
-She updated the spreadsheet to reflect the water savings achieved by comparing sustainable fixtures to conventional ones.
-This open-source Duplicable City Center project shows sustainable resource development and access through sustainable design.
-See below for some of the pictures related to this work.
+Vineela Reddy Pippera Badguna (Mechanical Engineer) continued conducting in-depth research on greywater reuse systems for the Duplicable City Center as part of efforts to make a difference in the world.
+She reviewed web pages related to the City Center’s laundry, faucets, and showers to gather data on water usage and updated the spreadsheet with more accurate calculations.
+Vineela also identified the number of lavatory sinks and showers in the building and located updated floor plan images for the website.
+She completed the greywater pipe routing design and submitted it for feedback, including a system to collect greywater from the building and direct it to a treatment pond using grease interception, ozone filtration, and UV sterilization.
+She then updated the spreadsheet to show water savings from sustainable fixtures.
+This open-source Duplicable City Center project demonstrates sustainable resource development and access through thoughtful design.

 Vineela, Duplicable City Center, Sustainable Resource Development and Access, One Community Weekly Progress Update #646, eco-laundry water usage, sustainable faucet savings, greywater pipe routing, communal eco-shower analysis, water-saving fixture comparison, high-resolution City Center floor plan, lavatory and shower count, ozone and UV sterilization line, greywater collection design, sustainable water treatment system